 I had this dream once.
 My strong willed toddler woke up and the entire day there wasn’t a single tear shed.
 It was a totally awesome dream.
 Unfortunately, most days that dream is a far cry from reality.
-Raising a strong willed child isn’t that easy.
+Raising a spirited toddler isn’t that easy.

 Most days you probably see me walking from my car to the house carrying a toddler under my arm like a sausage.
 Can you visualize it?
 Toddler under one arm.
 Three bags of groceries in the other.
 He’s crying.

 You’re not going to believe this, but he’s mad that I won’t let him drive the car.
-Yep, he’s 2 going on thirty, and he wants to drive.
+Yep, he’s two going on 30, and he wants to drive.
 He wants to sit in the driver’s seat and turn the wheel, turn on the wipers, beep the horn and flash the lights.

 It’s kind of adorable unless you have somewhere to be on time, of course.

 Or unless random men start yelling at you for letting your kid play with the lights because “he’s going to break something, and he’s going to cause your battery to die.”
 Yeah.
 Thanks random dude.
 Moms never think of that stuff.